vtryfos/vtryfos.github.io/07_assignment.md

 });
 ```
 ## **Results**
+The resulting charts that the code produced are depicted below (Figures 1-3 and Video 1).
+The main issue I had initially (In Figures 1 and 2) was to update the chart.
+The **setInterval** function solved this issue, thankfully.
+Another problem I faced was that the chart was growing in the X-Axis direction as it was updated.
+To solve this, I decided to remove the very first datapoint of the chart when the length of the datapoint array is equal to 10.
+This means that as the chart gets updated now the first entry gets removed.
+The latter results in Figure 3, which is a chart that changes dynamically as time passes (once every second).

 ![Screenshot 2023-11-14 004049](https://github.com/vtryfos/vtryfos.github.io/assets/143755086/47327959-c94a-4b3b-a956-f4aceeaa1090)
 Figure 1: First iteration of the graph that depicts random values (0-100) in the Y-Axis and the real-time in the X-Axis.
 Red color line represents the buoy’s vertical displacement in mm while the blue line represents the pendulum’s rotations per minute (RPM).